 Send us your dog and let Lucas transform them!

-In this program your dog will become the master of obedience.
+In this program, your dog will become a master of obedience.
 They will obey all commands which include, sit, down, come, down at a distance and stay.
 They will perform all commands under any distraction.
 They will also be taught to loose leash walk.
 You will even notice that your dog is calmer around the house and has a more balanced energy.
-Every dog learns at a different pace; it takes an average of eight to ten weeks to get dogs fully off leash trained under distraction.
+Every dog learns at a different pace; it takes an average of eight to ten weeks to get dogs fully off-leash trained under distraction.

 This package is for dogs 28 weeks or older.

 While in training, owners are not permitted to visit as it will upset and distract the dog.
 However, we provide regular updates on your dog’s progress.
 At the conclusion of the program, you will receive training on how to handle your dog.